If it takes a village to raise children, then it takes a nation’s people to tackle its injustices. Not trending buzzwords?

 COVID-19 at its peak was tough on so many all over the world.
-So much worry in fact, that there was tons of talk on mental health.
-People, experts and layperson alike wondered about the pandemic’s impact on our mental well-being.
+So much worry in fact, that there were tons of talk on mental health.
+People, experts, and layperson alike wondered about the pandemic’s impact on our mental well-being.
 My question now is; where did all the buzz and concern go?
 Are we a society full of two-minute trends and trending buzzwords?

 If this is indeed the case, I have some real concerns around emulating the behaviours of social media’s algorithms.
 Firstly, if we are to tackle our most pressing social concerns like mental illness, how do we get anywhere if it falls off the radar faster than a supersonic jet?

 I’m afraid we can’t.
 Even though a few of us, in comparison to the total population, still champion the cause, most are moved on to the next three-minute outrage.
 While I am proud of the work, we are all doing as mental health advocates, is it enough?

 I think it’s time that we recognize the destructive power of mental illness.
 Not only is it damaging to the individual but its impact on all of us is too large to be a trending buzzword.
 Furthermore, we need to work on understanding how events around us shape the mental-health landscape.